DOI-BLM/requests-arcgis-auth/README.md

 2) Automate service publishing
 3) Completing geospatial data analysis (for protected services)

-This module supports the current deployment models:
+The authentication handlers support the following deployment models:

-* Proprietary Esri ArcGIS for Server and Portal Token Authentication.
+* Propritery ‘Token-Based’ Authentication
-* 'Web-tier' authentication using Kerberos or NTLM (Microsoft Integrated Windows Authentication)
+* Web-Tier security using NTLM or Kerberos (Microsoft Integrated Windows Authentication)
-* Portal for ArcGIS Enterprise Logins (OAuth2 with SAML)
+* SAML based ‘enterprise logins’ (OAuth2)\*

+*Only supports SAML services with Kerberos authentication (no forms based login)

-More information and examples can be found on the WIKI Pages - https://github.com/DOI-BLM/requests-arcgis-auth/wiki
+More information and examples can be found at - https://doi-blm.github.io/requests-arcgis-auth/

 ## Basic Usage Examples: